Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Sumter County Schools proudly celebrates 29 students who were inducted into the National Career Technical Honor Society.
 This honor recognizes excellence in Career Technical Education through academic achievement, leadership, and workforce readiness.
 These students represent the best of Bell-Brown Career Technical Center and our district’s commitment to preparing scholars for college and careers.
 Congratulations to all inductees — we are proud of your accomplishments!

-18 days ago, Sumter County Schools
+2 months ago, Sumter County Schools

 a picture of the 29 students who were inducted into the National Technical Honor Society